 This post is sponsored as part of a series in partnership with Kimberly-Clark and the #CelebrateFamilyValues campaign.

 Something you very likely don’t know about me is that my husband and I build forts all the time.
-Not for the kid.
+Not for the kids.
 For ourselves.
 We have been doing this since we were dating and even used to designate every Friday night for blanket fort building.
 We don’t have “Fort Friday” every week anymore but it’s still really fun when we do and we have really figured out some tricks to building a fort that is both fun and functional!
+Here are some tidbits I’ve learned to make an average fort AWESOME!

 2. Use lightweight sheets for the top.
 The reasons for this are two-fold.
 The heavier the blankets, the hotter the fort will get, AND the heavier the blankets, the more likely they are to weigh everything down.
 You do NOT want your awesome fort to cave in.
 It should be able to last at least through the weekend, right?!